 - An e-mail marketing software called an autoresponder – Unless you prefer repeating the same pitch to 5,000 people you will need one.

-- A graphic tool like PhotoShop or Canva – A Photo or graphic program is all but required today but are fairly simple to learn to do basic social media graphics and quotes.
+- A graphics tool like PhotoShop or Canva – A Photo or graphics program is all but required today but are fairly simple to learn to do basic social media graphics and quotes.
 Don’t get heavy into them just learn to add text to a colored background or imported image.

 Once you know who your customer is you know what groups they will hang out in, what interest they will have on open graph.
 Open Graph is a social media data system first developed by Facebook and now in use by nearly every social media network out there to drive advertising demographics.
 A Demographic is a person’s interest, age range, sex, and shopping habits and where possible income.
 Using these numbers helps target Facebook Ads, Twitter Ads, and Adwords so you can narrow down to those customers you need and not have to throw money out the window trying to recruit everybody.